Moving More at a glance

 Reducing cancer risk

 Moving More is strongly linked to a reduced risk of developing or dying from various cancers, and has been linked to a reduced risk of cancer recurrence.16Morishita S, Hamaue Y, Fukushima T, Tanaka T, Fu JB, Nakano J. Effect of exercise on mortality and recurrence in patients with cancer: a systematic review and meta-analysis.
 Integrative Cancer Therapies.
 2020 Jan-Dec;19:1534735420917462.
 Studies have shown that physically active people have a lower chance of getting cancer, particularly cancers of the colon; breast; central nervous system; endometrium; esophagus; gastrointestinal system; head, neck and mouth; kidney; lung; ovarian; and pancreas; and lymphoma and myeloma.17Rezende LFM, Sá TH et al. Physical activity and cancer: an umbrella review of the literature including 22 major anatomical sites and 770 000 cancer cases.
 British Journal of Sports Medicine.
 2018 Jul;52(13):826-833; Castro C, Peleteiro B, Lunet N. Modifiable factors and esophageal cancer: a systematic review of published meta-analyses.
 Journal of Gastroenterology.
 2018 Jan;53(1):37-51; Behrens G, Jochem C et al. The association between physical activity and gastroesophageal cancer: systematic review and meta-analysis.
 European Journal of Epidemiology.
 2014 Mar;29(3):151-70; Xie F, You Y et al. Association between physical activity and digestive-system cancer: an updated systematic review and meta-analysis.
 Journal of Sport and Health Science.
 2021 Jan;10(1):4-13; Lee J. Associations between physical activity and liver cancer risks and mortality: a systematic review and meta-analysis.
 International Journal of Environmental Research and Public Health.
 2020 Dec 1;17(23):8943; Matthews CE, Moore SC et al. Amount and intensity of leisure-time physical activity and lower cancer risk.
 Journal of Clinical Oncology.
 2019 Dec 26:JCO1902407; Psaltopoulou T, Ntanasis-Stathopoulos I et al. Physical activity and gastric cancer risk: a systematic review and meta-analysis.
 Clinical Journal of Sport Medicine.
 2016 Nov;26(6):445-464; Behrens G, Jochem C et al. The association between physical activity and gastroesophageal cancer: systematic review and meta-analysis.
 European Journal of Epidemiology.
 2014 Mar;29(3):151-70; Xie F, You Y et al. Association between physical activity and digestive-system cancer: an updated systematic review and meta-analysis.
 Journal of Sport and Health Science.
 2021 Jan;10(1):4-13.
-Physical activity can decrease the probability of dying from cancer, with one large dataset analysis finding this decrease to be 20 percent when comparing most active to least active people.18Li Y, Gu M et al. Association between physical activity and all cancer mortality: dose-response meta-analysis of cohort studies.
+Physical activity can decrease the probability of dying from cancer, with one large dataset analysis finding this decrease to be 20% when comparing most active to least active people.18Li Y, Gu M et al. Association between physical activity and all cancer mortality: dose-response meta-analysis of cohort studies.
 International Journal of Cancer.
 2016 Feb 15;138(4):818-32.
 On the other hand, sedentary behavior (sitting for large parts of the day) leads to higher cancer death rates, especially among people who also do the least amount of exercise.19Ekelund U, Brown WJ et al. Do the associations of sedentary behaviour with cardiovascular disease mortality and cancer mortality differ by physical activity level?
 A systematic review and harmonised meta-analysis of data from 850 060 participants.
 British Journal of Sports Medicine.
 2019 Jul;53(14):886-894; Biswas A, Oh PI, Faulkner GE, Bajaj RR, Silver MA, Mitchell MS, Alter DA.
 Sedentary time and its association with risk for disease incidence, mortality, and hospitalization in adults: a systematic review and meta-analysis.
 Annals of Internal Medicine.
 2015 Jan 20;162(2):123-32.
-Engaging in muscle-strengthening exercises reduces cancer death rates by 13 percent, and reduces cancer death rates by 28 percent when combined with aerobic exercises.20Nascimento W, Ferrari G et al. Muscle-strengthening activities and cancer incidence and mortality: a systematic review and meta-analysis of observational studies.
+Engaging in muscle-strengthening exercises reduces cancer death rates by 13%, and reduces cancer death rates by 28% when combined with aerobic exercises.20Nascimento W, Ferrari G et al. Muscle-strengthening activities and cancer incidence and mortality: a systematic review and meta-analysis of observational studies.
 International Journal of Behavioral Nutrition and Physical Activity.
 2021 May 29;18(1):69.

 Starting other healthy habits along with Moving More further amplifies the benefits.
 In a study of older adults, a simple home strength exercise program decreased cancer risk, but when the exercises were combined with supplemental vitamin D and omega-3 fatty acids, cancer risk decreased even further.21Bischoff-Ferrari HA, Willett WC et al. Combined vitamin D, omega-3 fatty acids, and a simple home exercise program may reduce cancer risk among active adults aged 70 and older: a randomized clinical trial.
 Frontiers in Aging.
 2022 Apr 25;3.
 Following the World Cancer Research Fund/American Institute for Cancer Research Cancer Prevention Recommendations, which include healthy diet, physical activity, and maintaining a healthy body weight, is associated with lower risks of breast, colorectal, esophageal, gallbladder, kidney, liver, and ovarian cancers, as well as lower risks of cancers as a whole.22Malcomson FC, Parra-Soto S et al. Adherence to the 2018 World Cancer Research Fund (WCRF)/American Institute for Cancer Research (AICR) Cancer Prevention Recommendations and risk of 14 lifestyle-related cancers in the UK Biobank prospective cohort study.
 BMC Medicine.
 2023 Nov 28;21(1):407.